akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 If including `EntityRef`s in messages or the `State`/`Event`s of an `EventSourcedBehavior`, those `EntityRef`s will need to be serialized.
-The @scala[`entityId`, `typeKey`, and (in multi-DC use-cases) `dataCenter` of an `EntityRef`]@java[`getEntityId`, `getTypeKey`, and (in multi-DC use-cases) `getDataCenter` methods of an `EntityRef`] provide exactly the information needed upon deserialization to regenerate an `EntityRef` equivalent to the one serialized.
+The @scala[`entityId`, `typeKey`, and (in multi-DC use-cases) `dataCenter` of an `EntityRef`]@java[`getEntityId`, `getTypeKey`, and (in multi-DC use-cases) `getDataCenter` methods of an `EntityRef`] provide exactly the information needed upon deserialization to regenerate an `EntityRef` equivalent to the one serialized, given an expected type of messages to send to the entity.

+At this time, serialization of `EntityRef`s requires a @ref:[custom serializer](../serialization.md#customization), as the specific
+`EntityTypeKey` (including the type of message which the desired entity type accepts) should not simply be encoded in the serialized representation but looked up on the deserializing side.

 ## Persistence example